citiususc/pastaspark/README.md

 What is PASTASpark about?
 ===
-PASTASpark is a parallel distributed memory implementation of PASTA by using Apache Spark as engine.
+PASTASpark is a tool that uses the Big Data engine Apache Spark to boost the performance of the alignment phase of PASTA (Practical Alignments using SATé and TrAnsitivity).
+PASTASpark reduces noticeably the execution time of PASTA, running the most costly part of the original code as a distributed Spark application.
+In this way, PASTASpark guarantees scalability and fault tolerance, and allows to obtain MSAs from very large datasets in reasonable time.

 INSTALLATION
 ===
 **Dependencies**:

-1. You need to have python 2.7 or later.
+1. You need to have Python 2.7 or later.
-2. You need to have java installed (required for Opal, which is by the default used in PASTA for merging small alignments).
+2. You need to have Java installed (required for Opal, which is by the default used in PASTA for merging small alignments).
 3. You need to have a cluster with Hadoop/YARN and Spark installed and running.
 We have tested PASTASpark with Hadoop 2.7.1 and Spark 1.6.1.
 4. PASTASpark requires a shared folder among the computing nodes to store the results in the cluster.

-PASTASpark only works in Linux machines.
+PASTASpark only works on Linux machines.
 To install it, you have to follow these steps:
 1. Clone the repository:
 ```
 git clone https://github.com/citiususc/pastaspark.git